MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-sv-plan.md

 ## Servicing and support

-Along with end user experience and security improvements, Windows Sun Valley introduces enhancements to Microsoft's servicing approach based on your suggestions and feedback.
+Along with end-user experience and security improvements, Windows Sun Valley introduces enhancements to Microsoft's servicing approach based on your suggestions and feedback.

 Windows Sun Valley and Windows 10 devices will receive regular monthly quality updates to provide security updates and bug fixes.
 However, Microsoft will provide a single feature update annually, targeted for release in the second half of each calendar year.
 - Home, Pro, Pro for Workstations, and Pro for Education editions of Windows Sun Valley will receive 24 months of support from the availability date.
-- Enterprise and Education editions of Windows Sun Valley will be supported for 36 months from the availabily date.
+- Enterprise and Education editions of Windows Sun Valley will be supported for 36 months from the availability date.

 When Windows Sun Valley reaches general availability, a consolidated Windows Sun Valley update history will be available on support.microsoft.com, similar to what is [available today for Windows 10](https://support.microsoft.com/topic/windows-10-update-history-1b6aac92-bf01-42b5-b158-f80c6d93eb11).
 Similarly, the [Windows release health](/windows/release-health/) hub will offer quick access to Windows Sun Valley servicing announcements, known issues, and safeguard holds.

 It is important that organizations have adequate time to plan for Windows Sun Valley.
 Microsoft also recognizes that many organizations will have a mix of Windows Sun Valley and Windows 10 devices across their ecosystem.
 Devices on in-service versions of Windows 10 will continue to receive monthly Windows 10 security updates through 2025, as well as incremental improvements to Windows 10 to support ongoing Microsoft 365 deployments.
-For more information, see the [Windows 10 release information](/windows/release-health/release-information) page, which offers information about Windows 10 semi-annual channel and LTSC releases.
+For more information, see the [Windows 10 release information](/windows/release-health/release-information) page, which offers information about Windows 10 Semi-Annual Channel and LTSC releases.

 ## Application compatibility